rahmiabi/knights-of-flavor-country/story-plan.md

 ## Storyline

 ### tldr
-+ Earth was peaceful until the Apple nation attacked.
++ Earth was peaceful until Malustan attacked.
 Their leader, Evil Surin, unleashed his Apple-engineered goons with m4 ultra chips the first 2 nm chip leading the charges.
 + We have to take out his lower-level goons, and after taking out his lower-level goons (m1-m2) you get the chance to take out an m3.
 + After taking out his 4 m3s you then get the chance to take evil surin.
 + However after Evil Surin is taken out, the goons keep attacking and it is then revealed that Evil Surin was actually a puppet created by Kerney the true mastermind behind the attack